For homeowners

 Use a Referral Credit when you’re introducing your trusted contractor to a friend or family member’s project.
 Use a free request when you don’t already have a specific contractor to introduce.

-What if the contractor says no?
+What if the contractor is already in Neighborhood Contractors?

 How fast will someone respond?